huit/cloud-boot-camp/README.md

 Most of the content for this repository will be captured in the wiki.
 It will also serve as an "index" to other repos -- the digital artifacts of this project-based training -- that will be captured here in th HUIT GitHub org.
-By capturing this
+By capturing this in a central place, it'll be not only straightforward to support the platform, but will bootstrap other support efforts and resources in the future.

 # Purpose